PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Progressing Deployment

-Kubernetes marks a Deployment as _progressing_ when one of the following tasks is performed:
+PlaidCloud marks a Deployment as _progressing_ when one of the following tasks is performed:

 * The Deployment creates a new ReplicaSet.
 * The Deployment is scaling up its newest ReplicaSet.